RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

       }
   }
   ```
+2. Initialize the working directory containing the new Terraform configuration files.
+     terraform init;
-4. Run the following commands to import the resources into the state file:
+3. Run the following commands to import the resources into the state file:
     ```bash
     # Import the subscription resource
     terraform import rediscloud_subscription.example <subscription id>;